SERVICE DOG TASKS

 SERVICE DOG TASKS FOR PANIC DISORDER, PTSD and DEPRESSION

 According to the Americans with Disabilities Act (ADA), a service animal must be individually trained to do work or perform tasks of benefit to a disabled individual in order to be legally elevated from pet status to service animal status.
 It is the specially trained tasks or work performed on command or cue that legally exempts a service dog [service animal] and his disabled handler from the “No Pets Allowed” policies of stores, restaurants and other places of public accommodation under the ADA.

 CLARIFICATION: While a dog’s companionship may offer emotional support, comfort or a sense of security, this in and of itself does NOT qualify as a “trained task” or “work” under the ADA, thus it does not give a disabled person the legal right to take that dog out in public as a legitimate service dog.
-Setting up a realistic training plan to transform a dog with a suitable temperament into an obedient, task trained service dog is the only way to legally qualify a dog to become a service dog [service animal] whose disabled handler is legally permitted to take the dog into restaurants, grocery stores, hospitals, medical offices and other places of public accommodation.
-I recommend reading IAADP’s Minimum Training Standards for Public Access for further guidance at www.iaadp.org
+Setting up a realistic training plan to transform a dog with a suitable temperament into an obedient, task trained service dog is the only way to legally take the dog into restaurants, grocery stores, hospitals, medical offices and other places of public accommodation.
+Please refer to the IAADP Minimum Training Standards for further guidance at www.iaadp.org.

 GENDER: While I refer to a dog as “him” in this article rather than using the word “it,” both genders can be equally good at a service dog career if the dog has the temperament to calmly tolerate loud noises, other animals, strangers reaching out to pet the dog without permission and the other challenges of working with a service dog out in public.